ufal/npfl114/tasks/tagger_competition.md

   [morpho_analyzer.py](https://github.com/ufal/npfl114/tree/master/labs/08/morpho_analyzer.py).
   If a word form in train, dev or test PDT data is known to the analyzer, all its _(lemma, POS tag)_ pairs are returned.
-- You can use any _unannotated_ text data (Wikipedia, Czech National Corpus, …).
+- You can use any _unannotated_ text data (Wikipedia, Czech National Corpus, …), and also any pre-trained word embeddings (assuming they were trained on plain texts).

 The assignment is again an _open-data task_, where you submit only the test set annotations together with the training script (which will not be executed, it will be